samagra-comms/uci-apis/Readme.md

-# Comms Manager
+# Unified Communications Interface (UCI)

 This is a layer over top of the core engine to

 - manage bots
 - ensure service level agreement and executing federation jobs

-See [Wiki](https://github.com/Samagra-Development/comms-manager/wiki) for the architecture diagram.
+See [Wiki](https://github.com/Samagra-Development/UCI/wiki) for the architecture diagram.

 ## API Documentation